egor-tensin/build-boost/README.md

         platform: x64
         configuration: Release

-* This action uses my other project [cmake-common] to actually download and build Boost.
 * GCC is used by default on Linux; on Windows, it's MSVC.
 Specify the `toolset` parameter to use a different toolset.
 * `x64` is the default value for the `platform` parameter and can be omitted.